How to Change the Video Resolution

 Movavi Video Converter is powerful, yet easy-to-use conversion software that lets you change video resolution easily.
 It supports the most popular video formats and offers ready-made presets for even the newest mobile devices.
 Click the appropriate button below to get the version of the program for Windows or Mac and check out this brief step-by-step guide to learn how to change resolution for video files.

-Run Movavi Video Converter and click the Add Video button in the upper left corner of the program interface.
+Run Movavi Video Converter and click Add Media > Add Video in the upper left corner of the program interface.
 In the new window, choose one or more video files to convert.
-If you want to add DVD Video, click the Add DVD button and choose your DVD.
+If you want to add DVD Video, click Add DVD > Open DVD and choose your DVD.

 You can skip this step if you have already selected a format or device preset with a predefined resolution.

 By default, converted videos are saved to the Movavi Library folder.
-If you want to change the output folder, click the Browse button next to the Destination field and choose an existing folder, or create a new one, and click OK.
+If you want to change the output folder, click the folder icon to the right of the Save to field and choose another folder or create a new one and click OK.

 Click the Convert button and wait for the process to finish.
 After the conversion is complete, the folder containing the converted files will open automatically.